Generic Name: ketorolac tromethamine

 Acuvail® (ketorolac tromethamine ophthalmic solution) 0.45% is a member of the pyrrolo-pyrrole group of nonsteroidal anti-inflammatory drugs (NSAIDs) for ophthalmic use.
 Its chemical name is (±)-5-Benzoyl-2,3-dihydro-1H-pyrrolizine-1-carboxylic acid, compound with 2-amino-2-(hydroxymethyl)-1,3-propanediol (1:1), and its molecular weight is 376.40.
 Its molecular formula is C19H24N2O6.
 Its chemical structure is:

 Acuvail® solution is supplied as a sterile isotonic aqueous 0.45% preservative-free solution, with a pH of approximately 6.8.
 Acuvail® solution contains a racemic mixture of R-(+) and S-(-)- ketorolac tromethamine.
 Ketorolac tromethamine may exist in three crystal forms.
 All forms are equally soluble in water.
 The pKa of ketorolac is 3.5.
 This white to off-white crystalline substance discolors on prolonged exposure to light.
 The osmolality of Acuvail® solution is approximately 285 mOsml/kg.

-Contains: Active: ketorolac tromethamine 0.45%.
+Each mL of Acuvail® ophthalmic solution contains: Active: ketorolac tromethamine 0.45%.
 Inactives: carboxymethylcellulose sodium; sodium chloride; sodium citrate dihydrate; and purified water with sodium hydroxide and/or hydrochloric acid to adjust pH.